 Recreational travel as a threat to invasive species spread has frequently been overlooked (Koch et al. 2014).
 Generally, recreational travel is limited to short distances (<100km per trip), with approximately 10% of campers traveling longer distances >500km2.
 Haack et al. (2010) revealed that 23% of firewood pieces surrendered at Michigan's Mackinac Bridge between the Upper and Lower Peninsula contained live borers, and 41% had signs of previous wood-borer infestation.
 Additionally, Jacobi et al. (2012) found that live insect pests emerged from over half of the wood purchased from vendors outside of the southern Rocky Mountains.
-If it is assumed that ~20% of firewood is well justified3 and can lead to significant satellite infestations, well beyond natural dispersal (Koch et al. 2012).
+If it is assumed that \sim 20% of firewood carried by campers is infested, then the risk associated with moving firewood is well justified3 and can lead to significant satellite infestations, well beyond natural dispersal (Koch et al. 2012).